magao-x/handbook/observers/coronagraphs.rst

 Focal Plane Masks
 +++++++++++++++++++++++++++++
 There are two chrome dots on glass plates.
-Note: optical densitties are estimated from standard chrome.
+Note: optical densities are estimated from standard chrome.

 Small spot: 272 um diameter.